macmini62/feedback-page/README.md

 # feedback-page
-shows a brief feedback request and response
+shows a brief feedback request and response page